-The stations for the Trauma and Orthopaedic Surgery Registrar interviews 2019 are as follows:
+The three sections of the 2022 Trauma and Orthopaedic Surgery Registrar interviews were as follows:

 For more information about each station and how to maximise your score as well as example interview questions sign up to our question bank.